Overcoming Noise in Entanglement Distribution: Introduction

-In this letter, we expound potential pathways to an increased resilience to noise by utilizing entanglement in high dimensions.
-We conduct two experiments, exploiting the most paradigmatic platforms for generating high-dimensional entangled quantum states, namely photons entangled in energy-time as well as in the spatial domain.
-We show that for each high-dimensional encoding and its specific state-of-the-art technology there is an appropriate pathway to verify entanglement in conditions where qubit entanglement cannot be distributed due to extreme external noise levels.
+In this letter, we expound potential pathways to an increased resilience to noise by utilising entanglement in high dimensions.
+We conduct two experiments, exploiting the most paradigmatic platforms for generating high-dimensional entangled quantum states, namely photons entangled in energy-time as well as transverse position-momentum.
+We show that for each high-dimensional encoding method and its associated state-of-the-art technology, there is an appropriate pathway to verify entanglement in conditions where qubit entanglement cannot be distributed due to extreme external noise levels.
 We are further able to characterise a realistic trade-off between dimensionality and robustness to find optimal and flexible encodings for both implementations and different background conditions, thereby revealing the transformative potential of high-dimensional quantum information.